jamesgurung/timetable-calendar-generator/README.md

 1. If needed, click the "Flip" button in the top-left corner.
 Teacher names should appear going down the page.
 1. On the far right of the screen, click the button for "Show/Hide Cell Settings".
 1. At the bottom of the Cell Settings pane, set "Number of Rows" to 2.
-1. In the middle of the pane, there is a split box which says "ClassRM" in the top half.
-Click and drag the "RM" part into the lower half of that box.
+1. In the middle of the pane, there is a split box.
+Click and drag "Class#" to the top half, and "RM" to the lower half.
 1. Back at the top-left of the screen, click "Export".
 1. Change "HTML" to "Excel" and click OK.
-1. When the spreadsheet opens, delete rows 1-4 which contain the title.
+1. When the spreadsheet opens, delete rows 1-4 which contain the header.
 1. Replace staff names in the left-hand column with their email addresses.
 You may be able to do this with a `VLOOKUP` formula.
 1. Save as `teachers.csv`